 Open access agreement

-All the Rovedar Journals are Gold Open Access and provide immediate open access to the content (articles) published in the journal, on the principle that making research freely available on the Internet to support a greater global exchange of knowledge.
-The authors are also required to grant Rovedar Journals an exclusive license for open access publication of their article with a Creative Commons Attribution license (CC BY; http://creativecommons.org/licenses/by/4.0), which permits unrestricted use, share, distribution, and reproduction in any platform and medium, provided that the original work is properly cited.
-In particular, although the website indicates CC BY licensing and copyright remains with authors, articles clearly note copyright is held by the publisher.
+All the Rovedar journals are Gold Open Access and provide immediate open access to the content (articles) published in a journal published by Rovedar, on the principle that making research freely available on the Internet to support a greater global exchange of knowledge.
+Authors who publish in a journal published by Rovedar retain the copyright to their work and grant the journal the right of first publication.
+Additionally, the work is simultaneously licensed under a Creative Commons Attribution license (CC BY; http://creativecommons.org/licenses/by/4.0), which permits unrestricted use, share, distribution, and reproduction in any platform and medium, provided that the original work is properly cited.

 Withdrawal, retraction, removal, or replacement of a published article